SachaWheeler/weather/README.md

 (piped though a text-to-speech engine on a machine connected to my Hi-fi):

 - the date
-- time
+- the time
-- weather
+- current weather conditions
-- temperature
+- current temperature
-- rain prediction
+- rain prediction with time
-- hours of the day
+- hours of daylight
 - progress through the season,
 - and my upcoming calendar events.